gazebosim/docs/INSTALL.md

 Use `vcstool` to automatically retrieve all the ignition libraries sources from their repositories:

-> vcstool import < collection-acropolis.yml
+> vcs import < collection-acropolis.yml

 The src subdirectory should contain all the sources ready to be built.